istraka/redhat-mw-cloud-quickstart/jboss-eap73-clustered-vmss-rhel8/README.md

      ![alt text](images/eap-session-rep.png)

    - Note that in the EAP Session Replication page of Load Balancer, the Private IP displayed is that of one of the VMSS instance.
-If you click on *Increment Counter* or *Refresh* button when the service of the VMSS instance corresponding to the Private IP displayed is down (can be due to various reasons like instance in stopped state or instance restarting), the Private IP displayed will change to that of another VMSS instance Private IP but the Session ID remains the same.
+If you click on *Increment Counter* or *Refresh* button when the service of the VMSS instance corresponding to the Private IP displayed is down (can be due to various reasons like the instance in stopped state or instance restarting), the Private IP displayed will change to that of another VMSS instance Private IP but the Session ID remains the same.
 This validates that the Session was replicated.

      ![alt text](images/eap-ses-rep.png)